Wirecloud/wirecloud/docs/user_guide.md

-A mashup tool like WireCloud must support access to **marketplaces**, where people can offer and deal with services made accessible through widgets and operators, like goods, and finally mashup them to create value added services and applications.
+A mashup tool like WireCloud must support access to **marketplaces**, where people can offer and deal with services made accessible through widgets and operators, like goods, and finally mash them up to create value added services and applications.

 On the marketplace you can quickly find and compare widgets and operators,